kevslinger/SoniDiscordPuzzlebot/README.md

 # ARITHMANCY PUZZLEBOT

+UPDATE: 3/11/2021 Future Developments for this project will be made in [DiscordCipherRace](https://github.com/kevslinger/DiscordCipherRace)

 ~~Soni's super secret discord both which nobody can know about.~~

 Discord race puzzlebot!
 Used as part of a community arithmancy puzzle in March, 2021.